tnichols217/notes/MUTH 104/Notes/Sonata Form.md

 ## R - Recapitulation

-Appears to be very similar to the exposition, with simplificatonis and
+Appears to be very similar to the exposition, with slight simplifications and a return to the tonic.

+### P - Primary Theme

+- A re-visitation of the primary theme from the exposition
+- Highlight of the recap
+-